mel-project/docs.themelio.org/whitepapers/themelio-a-stable-blockchain-for-an-unstable-world.md

 Furthermore, demand for equity shares in an efficient market is driven largely by speculation on future cash flow, while demand for cash derives from the need for a medium of exchange.
 We don't want users of a currency to be forced to speculate on the future transaction fees of a blockchain.
 Furthermore, increases in currency adoption as a means of exchange shouldn't drive destabilizing bubbles in currency value.

-Themelio therefore uses an independent currency, the sym, for the role of equity stake.
-This allows us to use an innovative, decentralized mechanism to stabilize the price of mels while keeping equity-like behavior for the "investor" token.
+Themelio therefore uses an independent currency, the **sym**, for the role of equity stake.
+An independent equity token also turns out to be crucial for establishing backing capital to stabilize the price of mels, as detailed in the Melmint paper.

 **Achieving high performance**

 Scalable blockchains with immediate finality need a way to limit the number of consensus participants.
 This is because Byzantine fault-tolerant consensus algorithms have rapidly increasing overhead with increasing participants.
-To achieve our key design goal of scalability and performance, we are forced to limit the number of stakeholders to below a few thousand.
+To achieve reasonable scalability and performance, we are forced to limit the number of stakeholders to below a few thousand.

 Themelio's way of restricting the number of stakeholders is through the minimum requirement of 1,000 syms staked per validator.
 Essentially, we limit entry into the oligarchy of stakeholders to only the richest sym holders.
 Since sym supply follows a fixed schedule, this places a hard limit of a few hundred new validators a year, so that growth in overhead won't outpace growth in computational capacity.

-Although this is a very simple mechanism of restricting the number of consensus participants, it does not seem to be popular among existing proof-of-stake variants.
-We think this is most likely because a large minimum stake is politically unappealing.
+A large minimum stake seems, on the surface, unfair and unappealing.
 After all, it "disenfranchises" the vast majority of potential stakeholders and institutes a "plutocracy"!
-Unfortunately, other approaches that superficially sound more decentralized tend to have crippling problems.
+Unfortunately, other approaches that superficially sound more decentralized tend to have crippling incentive problems.
 Ironically, they end up a lot more vulnerable to centralized threats.

 For example, a common method of deriving a small amount of participants from a large body of coinholders is _delegated proof of stake_ \(DPoS\).
 In DPoS, coinholders vote for people with voting power proportional to their coin ownership, and only the few with the most votes become "delegates" and participate in consensus.
 EOS is a popular blockchain using DPoS.